Hollister High School (California): Prune Bowl history

-In the 2006-07 season, much history was made at the school.
+In the 2006–07 season, much history was made at the school.
 The volleyball team won the CCS title for the first time in school history in the fall, and the boys' and girls' water polo teams hosted and won a CCS playoff game for the first time.
-The girls soccer team won their first league title in school history and hosted a CCS game for the first time in the Andy Hardin stadium.
+The girls' soccer team won their first league title in school history and hosted a CCS game for the first time in Andy Hardin Stadium.
 The spring was particularly kind, with the 'Balers winning five league titles (boys' track, girls' track, boys' swimming, baseball, and softball).
 The baseball team advanced to its first-ever CCS championship game, where it lost to Valley Christian.
-The softball beat Carlmont for its second straight CCS title.
+The softball team beat Carlmont for its second straight CCS title.
 Its championship in 2005-06 was the school's first softball title.
 The team finished the season ranked 50th in the country by Student Sports.
 The baseball and softball teams reaching the finals in the same season marks only the eighth time in CCS history that has occurred.
 Only the 2005 Archbishop Mitty teams have been able to win both titles.

 In 2008, both the boys' and girls' track teams won TCAL titles making it the second straight for the girls and the seventh straight for the boys.
 Also in 2008, the girls' softball team went undefeated in TCAL play, the first team to do so in the history of the league.